timescale/docs/timescaledb/overview/core-concepts/hypertables-and-chunks/chunk-architecture.md

     partitioning, where all the values in a specified range fall into the same partition.

-Like time partitions, space partitions are always non-overlapping.
+Like time partitions, space partitions never overlap.

 ## Chunk local indexes
 Rather than building a global index over an entire hypertable, TimescaleDB